Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 • elevated body temperature.

-PTI has a short incubation period.
-The first signs appear 2–6 hours after ingestion and progress rapidly without treatment.
+PTI is characterized by a short incubation period.
+The first signs appear 2–6 hours after eating and progress quickly without treatment.

 Treatment